Marriage Therapy in Boston, MA

 - What would be the first thing you would do?

 It's an interesting question, isn't it?
-It's called "The Miracle Question" and it's often used to help new marriage counseling clients, like you, determine what you really want (and need) to change in your life and marriage.
+It's called, "The Miracle Question" and therapists often use it to help new marriage counseling clients, like you, determine what they really want (and need) to change in their life and marriage.
 Do your answers to the miracle question seem impossible for you and your marriage?
 You are not alone.
 Many people feel the same—that their marriage is beyond repair or that their dream relationship is not achievable.

-However, what the marriage counselors at Thrive Boston have found (after helping literally thousands of couples improve their relationships and marriages) is that once you identify the core and specific problems in your marital relationship, and also identify clearly what you want your marriage to be, it is often very possible to make that dream a reality.
+The marriage therapists at Thrive Boston have found (after helping literally thousands of couples improve their relationships and marriages) that once couples identify the specific problems in their marital relationship and also identify what they want their marriage to be, it is often very possible to make that dream a reality.
 Many of our clients have found that change in their marriage is more within reach than they ever thought possible.
 To find the same help and hope, begin marriage therapy today at Thrive Boston.

 - Communication Problems